 It’s important that you update this content frequently, at least once a year.
 Fresh content is rewarded and inevitably things will change that make your details no longer relevant.
 Many OTAs have area managers who speak to someone in your office about amenities and details.
 It is very likely that person will pull the content from your website.
 Updating your content keeps your details unique, which Google rewards.

 Turn your website into an amazing hotel and city guide.
-Think of it as a mini-National Geographic or Lonely Planet ezine.
-All of this content that is geo-targeted will not only impress the search engines, but also provide your guests with a great resource to enjoy use while they are enjoying their travels.
+Think of it as a mini-National Geographic or Lonely Planet.
+All of this content that is geo-targeted will not only impress the search engine crawlers and win you rankings, but it will also provide your guests with a great resource to enjoy using while they are enjoying their travels.